MishaAnalytics/worldbank-gdp-inflation-unemployment/README.md

 - Merges datasets on **GDP**, **Inflation**, and **Unemployment**
 - Calculates **average global values** for comparison
 - Visualizes trends for **Ukraine**, **Netherlands**, and the **global average**
 - Demonstrates the correlation between GDP and Unemployment
+- In  the `outputs/` forlder you can demonstrations of running this code.

 ---